 (I personally really like Omega Nutrition's Pumpkin Protein Powder as I find it has no taste and no weird texture.
 Plus you only need to use a small amount per serving, so it doesn't overpower the smoothie!)

-Check out my Reel showing how to make this No Banana Berry Smoothie Bowl!
+Check out my Reel showing how to make this Smoothie Bowl without Banana!

 LOOKING FOR MORE QUICK VEGAN BREAKFASTS?